hilarybarr/phase_0_unit_1/week_1/3_web_basics/my_reflection.md

 ## 3. [Web Basics](3_web_basics/readme.md) Reflection

 * What 2 new things did you learn about the web?

-1. The Web is NOT the same as the Internet; the Web is only a small component of the Internet.
-2. To see a website, your browser sends out a request for a web page to a server, which is a computer that hosts webpages and sends the information about the web pages back to your browser.
+I learned that the Web is NOT the same as the Internet; the Web is only a small component of the Internet.
+Also, to see a website, your browser sends out a request for a web page to a server, which is a computer that hosts webpages and sends the information about the web pages back to your browser.